chasingegg/python_ball-game/README.md

 author: Damon Gao, SJTU
 python version: 2.7
 game introduction:
-&nbspmode1: control the paddle to cause the ball to bounce back to eliminate the brick
+  1.mode1: control the paddle to cause the ball to bounce back to eliminate the brick
-&nbspmode2: two players control the paddle
+  2.mode2: two players control the paddle
 run the code:
-&nbsplinux/maxos: type python ball.py to start
+  1.linux/maxos: type python ball.py in command line to start
-&nbspwindows: use the IDLE or so
+  2.windows: use the IDLE or so
 contact: gaoc96@qq.com